chrismartinjazz/odin-cv-application/planning/planning.md

 - DONE Design general structure of page.
 - DONE Decide on components and structure
-- Build static version of page with hard-coded data.
+- DONE Build static version of page with hard-coded data.
-- Add interactivity to the first section.
+- DONE Add interactivity to the first section.
-- Add interactivity to the other two sections.
+- DONE Add interactivity to the other two sections.
-- OPTIONAL: Add ability to have multiple education / job sections.
+- DONE OPTIONAL: Add ability to have multiple education / job sections.
+- DONE Add navbar
-- Styling.
+- Styling

 ```txt
 [CV Builder]                              [Clear]